 On this page you will find more information about:

 Download the project plan Flood prone area response

-While the Catchment Study investigations are taking place, we are committed to maintaining the current stormwater system as best we can.
+We are committed to maintaining the current stormwater system as best we can, while improvements are planned and delivered.
 The current system is designed to manage a 1 in 10-year flood event, and becomes overwhelmed during short, intense periods of rain.
 When it’s high tide the system struggles even more, as water at the bottom of the catchment is unable to get out to sea.

-Wellington water, Porirua City Parks Team, NZTA and Downers all have maintenance responsibilities in the Plimmerton area.
-This part of the project aims to:
+Wellington Water, Porirua City Parks Team, NZTA and Downers all have maintenance responsibilities in the Plimmerton area.

 Following the flood in November 2020 the Plimmerton Flood Action Group established themselves as a touch point for the Community.
 Council are also working closely with this group.